In the Spotlight

 Cystamine as a potential treatment for Huntington's Disease

 Earlier research has also shown that cystamine inactivates transglutaminase (TGase), an enzyme that helps produce these clumps of huntingtin protein.
-Therefore, Steinman and his former graduate student reasoned that cystamine might control the disease by preventing the formation of huntingtin protein clumps.
+Therefore, Steinman and his former graduate student reasoned in 2010, that cystamine might control the disease by preventing the formation of huntingtin protein clumps.

 Two kinds of multiple sclerosis, two different responses to beta-interferon, 2010 study shows

 There may be two distinct versions of multiple sclerosis, a study in both animal models and human blood samples suggests.
 What’s more, a patient’s responsiveness to the most popular first-line drug for this episodic and all-too-often recurring autoimmune condition seems to depend on which version that patient has.

 Inexpensive hypertension drug could be multiple sclerosis treatment, study shows